- What is Dilated Cardiomyopathy in Dogs?

 - Angiotensin Converting Enzyme (ACE) inhibitors: The inhibitors reduce resistance to blood flowing from the heart and lower blood pressure.
-These drugs are more commonly used for treating heart disease in both humans and dogs.
+These drugs are more commonly used in both humans and dogs.
 They are proven to extend life expectancy.
 Benezepril and Enalapril are used mostly for dogs.

 - Digitalis glycosides: These drugs improve heart function.
 They strengthen heart contractions and slow down the heart rate.
 Digoxin is the most common drug for dogs.
 Dogs receiving this treatment are monitored with ECG and blood tests for potential toxic side-effects.